Fugitive in Kennett arson case surrenders to police

 In addition to the second-degree arson charge related to the Lupita’s blaze, Jain charged Umfress with two counts of felony filing false documents and three counts of felony forgery, court records indicate.

-She is accused to have masqueraded as elected officials and others, including a Dunklin County CPA, in efforts to gain personal information and attempts to have the state revoke competitor's liquor licenses.
+She is accused of having masqueraded as elected officials and others, including a Dunklin County CPA, in efforts to gain personal information and attempts to have the state revoke competitors' liquor licenses.

-“I need justice,” Toscano told The Delta Dunklin Democrat.
+“I need justice,” Toscano told the Delta Dunklin Democrat.
 “She framed me in a conspiracy that never happened.”

-Umfress is or was the co-owner of Casa Maria’s Mexican Cantina at south Columbia.
+Umfress is or was the co-owner of Casa Maria’s Mexican Cantina in south Columbia.
 The restaurant’s liquor license was suspended by the state earlier this year.

 Umfress is represented by Stoddard County attorney Russ Oliver, Jain said.